intojs/two-frameworks-one-application/README.md

 [Checkout the article on Medium.com](https://medium.com/@danieldughila/what-the-hell-two-frameworks-one-app-5f29db981949)

 A few years ago, I started on a journey to distill a way of building software that delivers value while keeping me from burning out.

+Throughout my career, tight deadlines and ever-changing requirements were constants that often enough left me frustrated and overworked.
 I wanted a way to avoid that small, innocent-looking task turning into days of hard work!

-Throughout my career, tight deadlines and ever-changing requirements were constants that often enough left me frustrated and overworked.
+I feel we are focusing too much on the frameworks and libraries we use.
+We even call ourselves React or Angular "5. whatever" developers.
+When asked to describe the applications that we're working on, we will describe fancy React-Redux apps, forgetting to mention what our applications do altogether.

-Building from my last article, _The Four Layers of Single Page Applications_, together with a lot of lessons learned from Robert C. Martin's _Clean Architecture_ and Eric Evan's _Domain Driven Design_, I'm going to take you through a few thoughts about building business-driven applications put into practice by an example.
+Building from my last article, _The Four Layers of Single Page Applications_, together with a lot of lessons learned from Robert C. Martin's _Clean Architecture_ and Eric Evan's _Domain Driven Design_ book, I'm going to take you on a journey about building business-driven applications put into practice by an example.

-At the end of our journey, we will conclude that we can build applications as ecosystems formed from a core consisting of business logic and various components orbiting around it.
+I firmly believe we should distance ourselves from frameworks and build applications as ecosystems, formed by a core consisting of business logic and various components orbiting around it.

 # The client